 A summary, which includes most of the main aspects of the application system, is given below:

 A basic principle of the Pinewood Trust is that all decisions on the offer of a Life Right must be based on (a) the date on which an application became valid, and (b) the independent living capability assessment of the applicants.
 The purpose of the assessment is to determine whether applicants are likely to live for at least five years in an independent-living unit.
 If the conclusion reached by the assessment is that an applicant may require additional care in the form of assisted-living within five years, then a Life Right offer will not be made to that applicant

 When independent living units become available, a list of applicants with a target date up to 2 years later than the year that the unit is available is extracted from the system.
 Applicants are ranked by their confirmed application date.
 Applicants at the top of the waiting list for the unit size available will be invited to view the unit(s) available.

 If applicants express an interest in purchasing the Life Right to a unit which they have viewed, they will be required, as the next step, to undergo an independent living capability assessment.
-This will be based (a) on reports prepared by the applicants' doctors, (b) on other reports which the Village's health care department may require, and (c) on interviews and discussions with applicants.
+This will be based (a) on reports prepared by the applicants' doctors, (b) on the Department of Social Development’s DQ98 form prepared by a Social Worker, (c) on other reports which the Village's health care department may require, and (d) on interviews and discussions with applicants.